alliec45/mixed_reality_defense/README.md

 # Mixed Reality Defense

-This repository hosts the BURGS Project "AR Security", also known as Mixed Reality Defense.
-This repository hosts all of the team's work to investigate how performance indicators can be exploited to expose a MR User's location type.
+This repository hosts the BURGS Project "Exploting Power Telemetry to Expose XR User Environmental Information".
+This repository hosts all of the team's work to investigate how performance indicators can be exploited to expose an XR User's location type.
 The project began with the an AR headset called the Magic Leap 2.
+We are expanding the work to alternative headsets and XR design.

 Author(s):
 Allie Craddock (alliec45@vt.edu) |
 Casie Peng (casiepeng@vt.edu) |
+Gayatri Kamtala (gayatrikam@vt.edu) |
+Claire Shin (cshinh@vt.edu)

 # Repository Structure
  - [`/scans`](https://github.com/alliec45/mixed_reality_defense/tree/main/scans): Contains all necessary information from scanning with the headset.
     - [`/power_profiler_scan`](https://github.com/alliec45/mixed_reality_defense/tree/main/scans/power_profiler_scan): contains CSVs of performance indicator data collected from the Power Profiler
     - [`/data_analysis`](https://github.com/alliec45/mixed_reality_defense/tree/main/scans/data_analysis): outputs in the form of statistic tables and time-series graphs